muthali/wordpress/_posts/2018-04-22-must-have-wordpress-plugins.md

 published: true
 post_date: 2018-04-22 08:44:39
 ---
+Here are must have wordpress plugins that can help run your wordpress site optimally in all aspects - speed, seo friendly, customer experience, security, html design of pages, tag management and image optimization.

 If you have just started your wordpress website, you might be wondering what are the must have plugins for wordpress.
 Having a lot of plugins can slow down your wordpress site.
 So it is essential that you install only the most needed plugins.
 Here the plugins that I have found the most useful.
 <ol>
  	<li><a href="https://yoast.com/https://yoast.com/" target="_blank" rel="noopener"><strong>Yoast Seo</strong></a> - If you are beginner blogger and looking to write seo friendly articles, yoast seo plugin can give you a head start in writing articles that come up in search engines.
 Just follow the steps given in yoast and you are good. to getting traffic.
 This is a free plugin.<img src="https://blog.expertrec.com/wp-content/uploads/2018/04/yoast.jpg" alt="" width="619" height="588" class="size-full wp-image-1192 aligncenter" /></li>